Mixtape-Sessions/Demand-Estimation/Exercises/Exercise-2/README.md

 ### 6. Evaluate changes to the price counterfactual

 Re-run the price counterfactual and discuss new differences.
 Do substitution and cannibalization seem more reasonable than before?
+Does the price change seem to differentially affect high- vs. low-income consumers?
 Is there anything that we were unable to estimate with cross-market product-level variation that you think could have helped further improve substitution patterns?

 ## Supplemental Questions